 - Change the heating method

-- Replace thermal engine vehicles with electric vehicles
+- Replace internal combustion engine vehicles with electric vehicles

-- Move to buildings better suited to needs
+- Moving to buildings better suited to needs

-Opting for greater energy efficiency requires a strong investment capacity.
-But businesses can benefit from state subsidies.
+Opting for greater energy efficiency requires a high level of investment.
+But companies can benefit from state subsidies.

-The idea is to make products last longer, whether they are purchased by the company or manufactured and sold to customers.
-In other words, the objective is to replace them less often or to buy them second-hand.
-Indeed, a reconditioned high tech device represents 80 % of CO emissions2 less compared to a new device.
+The idea is to make products last longer, whether they are bought by the company or manufactured and sold to customers.
+In other words, the aim is to replace them less often or buy them second-hand.
+In fact, a reconditioned high-tech equipment represents 80 % of CO2 less than for a new appliance.

-This also involves questioning the right need to optimize the object for its use.
+This also means asking questions about the right need to optimise the object for its intended use.

 Examples: